Terminology

 Endpoint Metadata

-An endpoint automatically derives metadata from the application containers associated with the endpoint.
+An endpoint automatically derives metadata from the workload associated with the endpoint.
 The metadata can then be used to identify the endpoint for security/policy, load-balancing and routing purposes.

 System